National Electrical Safety Month 2025: Staying Safe

-Follow these tips to help keep your home and family safe:
+Follow these tips to help make sure your home is safe from electrical hazards.

 • Don’t plug extension cords into one another or overload them